the1lab/1lab/src/Cat/Diagram/Monad.lagda.md

 # Eilenberg-Moore Category

+If we take a monad $M$ as the signature of an (algebraic) theory, and
-There is a natural definition of $M$-algebra homomorphism: It is a map of the underlying objects of each algebra which commutes with the evaluation operation.
+$M$-algebras as giving _models_ of that theory, then we can ask (like with everything in category theory): Are there maps between interpretations?
+The answer (as always!) is yes: An `algebra homomorphism`{.Agda ident=Algebra-hom} is a map of the underlying objects which "commutes with the algebras".

 ```agda
 record Algebra-hom (M : Monad) (X Y : Algebra M) : Type (o ⊔ h) where